amiraaafouda/amiraaafouda/README.md

 ## About me :mortar_board:
 A scientific researcher in artificial intelligence, multimedia, and data visualization field.
 Interested in machine learning and computer vision.
-Seeking to fill a position as an ai engineer.
+Seeking to fill a position as an AI engineer.
 ## What I know :computer:
 - **Competitive Programming**
 	- Python ❤️